scottfr/SystemsBook/Mathematics of Modeling 2/Mathematics of Modeling 2.md

 * The location of equilibrium points
 * The stability of the equilibrium points

-An equilibrium point is defined as a set of state variable values that will cause the system to cease to change.
+An equilibrium point is defined as a set of state variable values that will cause the system to cease changing.
 Once the system enters an equilibrium configuration, it will not leave that configuration without an external stimulus.
 For instance, in our exponential growth model a single equilibrium point exists: that of zero people.
 If the population is empty, then the population will not grow and instead remain at 0 indefinitely.

 In the exponential growth population model there is only one equilibrium point ($P=0$).
 In other models you may have multiple equilibrium points.
 In a model of a highly infectious, incurable disease you can imagine a system where two equilibrium points exist: one where no one is infected and a second point where everyone is infected.
 As long as there were no infectious individuals, the population would remain healthy.
 If just a single infected individual were introduced into the population, the infection would, however, spread until everyone was infected and the population would then remain at that point (remember this hypothetical disease is incurable).

 Multiple types of equilibria exist.
 Figure 1 illustrates what is known as the *stability* of equilibrium points.
-Each of the three panes in this figure show a different form of equilibrium for the ball.
-In all three the balls are in equilibrium: if the no external forces come into play, the balls will not move.
-What differs in each of the three is what occurs if the balls are displaced a small amount.
+Each of the three panes in this figure shows a different form of equilibrium for the ball.
+In all three the balls are in equilibrium; if the no external forces come into play, the balls will not move.
+What differs in each of the three is what occurs if the balls are displaced by a small amount.

 ![Figure 1.
 Three different types of stability.](Stability.png)